University of Northern Colorado Scholarships 2025–2026 | Automatic, WUE & Competitive Awards

 What makes these scholarships competitive?

-Unlike automatic merit, you’ll need to complete a separate application and often submit essays, résumés, or participate in interviews.
-The PLP award is tied to a leadership cohort with limited slots.
+Unlike automatic merit, you’ll need a separate application, essays, and sometimes interview.
+PLP is a leadership cohort with limited annual slots.

 💎 Hidden Gem Scholarships